 In ponds: frogs, tadpoles, crayfish, snails, water walkers, dragonflies, green algae, reeds, horsetails.

 Under rocks and in moist places: worms, bugs, beetles, newts, salamanders.

-Also, start with your own back yard, a neighborhood park, and or an empty lot (the kind that have weeds growing everywhere).
+Also, start with your own backyard, a neighborhood park, and or an empty lot (the kind that has weeds growing everywhere).